⚠️ WARNING: 7-OH & KRATOM

 What Is 7-OH?

-7-OH (7-hydroxymitragynine) is a powerful alkaloid found in or added to kratom products.
-Unlike traditional kratom, 7-OH directly activates opioid receptors in the brain.
+7-OH (7-hydroxymitragynine) is a powerful compound found in or added to kratom products.
+It directly activates opioid receptors in the brain.

 - Sedation at higher doses